 Partner Organisations (Beta Launch)

 Here are some of the organisations that we partner with.
-If you would like your organisation to be included, please let us know via the feedback from provided on the last page of the hub.
+If you would like your organisation to be included, please let us know via the feedback from provided.

 Diabetes Ireland is a national charity providing support, education, and motivation to people with diabetes, while raising awareness and funding research.
 Our goal is to help thousands of Irish people and their families live full, healthy lives with the right care and advice.